-This underscores the importance of company-sponsored employee emergency disaster relief funds.
-While an employee fund would in no way replace the larger sum of an insurance settlement, a grant payout could provide employees with some temporary relief.
-Taking some of the financial pressure off could help those who lost their homes find temporary housing, replace lost items, and provide a cushion while waiting for insurance funds or other relief.
-This sort of indefinite time period for a hardship can be financially and emotionally difficult for all involved, which an employee relief fund can help with in at least a small way.
-These funds can also help affected employees return to work faster.
+This underscores the importance of disaster and hardship relief funds.
+While a fund would in no way replace the larger sum of an insurance settlement, a grant payout could provide team members with some temporary relief.
+A grant would likely take some of the financial pressure off of the recipient and could help those who lost their homes find temporary housing, replace lost items, and/or provide a cushion while waiting for insurance funds or other relief.
+This sort of indefinite time period for a hardship can be financially and emotionally difficult for all involved, which a relief fund can help with in at least a small way.

-In the case of New Jersey, there was no definite timeline for when homes and businesses would be rebuilt, and when residents would receive settlements.
-In the chance that a disaster could strike your employees, any amount of financial relief would be a blessing.
-A disaster relief fund can provide that small measure of relief to your employees.
+In the case of New Jersey, there was no definite timeline for when homes and businesses would be rebuilt, or when residents would receive settlements.
+In the chance that a disaster could strike team members, any amount of financial relief would be a blessing.
+A disaster relief fund can provide that small measure of relief to your team members.

 Source: Dawsey, J. (March 6, 2014).
 Gov. Christie blames slow Sandy recovery on federal government.
 The Wall Street Journal. http://online.wsj.com/news/articles/SB10001424052702304815004579419391090698958?mg=reno64wsj&url=http%3A%2F%2Fonline.wsj.com%2Farticle%2FSB10001424052702304815004579419391090698958.html